Danish Defence Intelligence Service: Organisation

+Stations

+Sandagergård station

+The Sandagergård station near Copenhagen is an electronic reconnaissance base of FE to monitor data-based communication.
+Communication via submarine cables and other wires is evaluated here.
+It was part of the Echelon network and the FE/NSA Operation Dunhammer.

+Another SIGINT post is located in Skibsbylejren near Hjørring in Jutland.
+There were also connections to the former Allied Command Baltic Approaches, the regional NATO command for the Baltic region at the Karup military base.

+Bornholm radar station

+The Bornholm radar station (Flyradarstation Bornholm (FRS Bornholm) and Flyverdetachment Bornholm (FLD Bornholm) is officially operated by the Danish Armed Forces Flyvevåbnet on the Baltic Sea island for air surveillance.
+The S-723 radar is a 3D reconnaissance radar system with a range of 500 km.

 Supervision and oversight

 Four organizations, independent of each other, do various auditing of FE for unauthorised conduct.

 The service is directly responsible to the Defence Minister, which on behalf of the Government of Denmark supervises the overall actives and conduct of the service.
 The DDIS is, as Danish Security Intelligence Service is, subject to regularly control by the TET which is controlled by the Ministry of Justice.
 It is also subject to Folketingets control committee, which was established by law no. 378 of July 6, 1988.
 And finally, as all Danish government agencies, FE is subject to control by Rigsrevisionen (Government audit committee), to ensure that the money granted to the institution is spent as Folketinget has decided.